7db9a/lsk/README.md

 # ls-key

+This is an experimental cli file navigator.
 If you use `ls` regularly for simply poking around your files, you may appreciate `ls-key`.
 Each file and dir has a numbered key.
 Type the number + enter and voila!
-It's in beta but it's useful for doing simple things, which is usually what you need most of the time.
+At the momement, only files and dirs are differentiated by hard-coded colors, so you can't see if a file is executable or something.

 ![](assets/demo_intro.gif)